ksan01/AlgoProject/README.md

 - Gets current stock price each minute
 - Updates 1-hour moving average of the stock each minute
 - Compares current price to moving average by computing z-score.
-- If z-score is greater than 1, meaning that the current price is above the moving average by at least one standard deviation, executes a SELL order
+- If the z-score is greater than 1, meaning that the current price is above the moving average by at least one standard deviation, executes a SELL order
-- If z-score is smaller than -1, meaning that the current price is below the moving average by at least one standard deviation, executes a BUY order
+- If the z-score is smaller than -1, meaning that the current price is below the moving average by at least one standard deviation, executes a BUY order

 Other Features: